noortjeoffreins/noortjeoffreins/README.md

 - 👋 Hi, my name is @noortjeoffreins
-- 🌱 I operate on the intersection of art and analytcs
+- 🌱 I operate on the intersection of art and analytics
 - 📈 I believe data is the most vivid kind of story waiting to be decoded
 - ⚡ Enjoy my portfolio & passion projects
 - 👀 Read on about my projects and reflections <a href=https://medium.com/@noortjeoffreins/>on Medium</a>